aspnet/AzureSignalR-samples/aspnet-samples/ChatRoomLocal/README.md

 10. **Save All** for the project.

 11. Press **F5** to run the project in debug mode.
 The HTML page loads in a browser instance and prompts for a user name.
 Enter a name to start a simple chat.
 Copy the URL from the address line of the browser and use it to open two more browser instances.
 In each browser instance, enter a unique user name.
 In each browser instance, add a comment and click Send.
 The comments should display in all browser instances.

-    > Note
-    >
-    > Current preview version SDK has Delay Signing enabled, please use `sn -Vr *,31bf3856ad364e35` to disable strong name verification for now until the SDK is officially signed.

 12. If you are interested in how the sample works, you can refer to [Tutorial: Getting Started with SignalR 2](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/tutorial-getting-started-with-signalr#examine-the-code) for a detailed code walk through.